String Quartet No. 4 (Bartók): Analysis

 Bartók’s musical vocabulary, as demonstrated in his string quartets particularly, departs from traditional use of major and minor keys, focusing more on the chromatic scale and attempting to utilize each note equally.
 Regardless, Bartók doesn’t follow any form of serialism, instead dividing the chromatic scale into symmetrical units, with tonal centers being based on “axes of symmetry”.
 He also incorporates whole-tone, pentatonic, and octatonic scales — as well as diatonic and heptatonia seconda scales — as subsets of the chromatic scale.

 His use of these subset scales allowed him to incorporate a wide range of folk music in an expanded harmonic system.
 Indeed, his original studies and settings of many examples gleaned from his extensive explorations of the Hungarian countryside and Eastern and Central Europe served as a major influence upon his expanded musical vocabulary.

 Bartók held a long fascination with mathematics and how it pertained to music.
 He experimented with incorporating the golden section and the Fibonacci sequence into his writing.
-Though these fascinations aren’t obviously present in his Fourth String Quartet, he did incorporate symmetrical structures: Movements I and V are similar, as are movements II and IV; movement III is at center, greatly contrasting with the other movements.
+Though these fascinations aren’t obviously present in his Fourth String Quartet, Derek Locke has proposed that the quartet is structured using both the golden section and numbers from the Fibonacci series.
+He maintains that their use was "not so much a matter of 'aesthetic' proportions as a method for avoiding arbitrariness'.

 Movements I and V share similar motifs; the second theme in the first movement is prominent in the fifth.
 Movements II and IV share similar ideas as well, but the ideas present within these two movements can be considered variations on themes presented earlier, expanding and building on ideas presented in the first and fifth movements.
 Movement III differs from the other four movements in that it is textured and quiet.

 The symmetry of the movements isn’t limited only to the themes; the lengths of the movements show symmetry as well.
 The first, third and fifth movements are approximately six minutes long, whereas the second and fourth are shorter, at about three minutes each.